fran-byte/MagSenseUI/README.md

 ## 🚀 **How to Use**

-1. Upload the `MagSenseUI.ino` sketch to your Arduino Nano.
+1. Upload the `MagSenseUI.ino` sketch to your Arduino.
 2. Use the buttons to navigate the OLED menu and select gain levels.
 3. Settings are saved to EEPROM.
 4. Optionally enable Serial Mode to stream real-time magnetic field data (X, Y, Z in µT) to a PC.